 We proposed a stratified random subsample of N=300 quarters from each bedding strategy would be submitted for marker gene (bacterial 16S and fungal ITS) sequencing (10 samples per health category x 4 categories x 6 months, plus 2 sampling and processing negative control samples per month).

 We determined the truncated sampling completed December 2019 to March 2020 provided sufficient samples to meet the original objectives.
-We partially based our decision not to extend the longitudinal study into another year when we determined that we have sufficient samples within the four health.
+We partially based our decision not to extend the longitudinal study into another year when we determined that we have sufficient samples within the four health categories.
 Figure 4 represents an updated flow chart of the study design for the marker gene metagenomics studies of our longitudinal study of mastitis incidence and prevalence on organic dairy herds using either tiestall facilities with wood bedding or bedded pack facilities.

 We revised the original propose sampling scheme as follows:

 Four specific aims (hypotheses) will be addressed using the available samples.
-We consider these as 4 separate metagenomic experiments (figure 4).
+We consider these as 4 separate amplicon sequencing experiments (Figure 4).

 Do the teat skin and milk microbiomes of infected quarters differ from healthy quarters?

-Do the teat skin and milk microbiomes of quarters samples from cows housed on bedded packs differ from cows housed on wood bedding in tiestall facilities, accounting for infection status?
+Do differences in teat skin and milk microbiomes of quarters sampled from cows housed on bedded packs differ from cows housed on wood bedding in tiestall facilities, account for infection status?

 Do the milk and skin microbiomes differ within quarters that change their health categories over time?

-Do the bedding and bulk tank milk microbiomes differ for farms using bedded pack systems compared to farms using tiestalls bedded with wood products?
+Do the bedding and bulk tank milk microbiomes differ for farms using bedded pack systems compared to farms using tiestall systems ?

 The definitions used to define the infection status of quarters for selecting samples will not restrict on SCC.
-But we will account for SCC in the analysis.
+But we will account for SCC in the analysis as a covariable.

 (1) “always healthy” or “never infected” or “NNN” = no pathogen isolated from quarter at any time point;